pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/organizations.md

 Only organization admins can change the organization identity provider.

+Organization members must first add the new identity provider to their individual accounts before changing the organization identity provider, or members will be locked out of the organization.

 To change an organization's identity provider:

 1. Navigate to **Settings** > **Access Management**.
 1. Select **Change requirements**.

+### Disconnecting Identity Providers

+In order to disconnect an identity provider you need to select another identity provider.
+This is also true for SAML SSO.
+To remove SAML SSO configuration, selected a new identity provider.

+Organization members must first add the new identity provider to their individual accounts before changing the organization identity provider, or members will be locked out of the organization.

+1. Navigate to **Settings** > **Access Management**.
+1. Select **Change requirements**.
+1. Select a new identity provider.

 ### GitHub Identity Provider